-- Natural Event 1993 Pope visit to Denver: In 1993, during Pope John Paul II's visit to Denver, over 20,000 individuals fell victim to the extreme heat.
+- Natural Event 1993 Pope Visit to Denver: In 1993, during Pope John Paul II's visit to Denver, over 20,000 individuals fell victim to the extreme heat.
 Those who were ill or injured were moved to makeshift field clinics at the rate of 500 per hour.
-Reports from this event show that the medical system, in its entirety was overwhelmed by the sheer volume of medical needs. - Intentional Human Act Mass shootings: The region has also experienced a number of shooting events that have impacted the region's pre-hospital and hospital systems, most notably the 1999 Columbine High School shooting and the 2012 Aurora Theater Shooting.
+Reports from this event show that the sheer volume of medical needs overwhelmed the medical system, in its entirety. - Intentional Human Act Mass Shootings: The region has also experienced a number of shooting events that have impacted the region's pre-hospital and hospital systems, most notably the 1999 Columbine High School shooting and the 2012 Aurora Theater Shooting. - Infectious Disease 2009 H1N1 Influenza Pandemic: In 2009, Colorado was hit with the H1N1 influenza pandemic.
+Per the CDC, the pandemic stretched from April 2009 April 2010, with a pandemic officially being declared in June of 200923.
+Data from Colorado hospitals and public health agencies from October 2009 paints a picture of the state and region right around the first peak24: - State-wide: 14 deaths and 700 hospitalizations - Of the 14 deaths, six of those were people 18 and under - Lutheran Medical Center reported seeing 20-50 extra patients per day in the emergency department with the influenza - HealthOne hospitals reported seeing about 25 percent more emergency department patients than normal